 Join us for a session on Wednesday, Nov.
 15th from 11am-1pm ET on the importance of understanding intergenerational trauma, addressing it as a pathway to social change and practices we can use to heal.
 This program will be co-facilitated by The Wellbeing Project and Healing by Choice!

-The Wellbeing Project shares:
+The Wellbeing Project will share:

 - What intergenerational trauma is and how it affects changemakers, organizations and our larger communities

 - Uplift how addressing trauma can be a pathway for social change.